AUTOMATED VACCINE MANAGEMENT SYSTEM

 THE MARKET OPPORTUNITY

-TruMed’s vision was a system that would make vaccine management for refrigerated and frozen vaccines simple and affordable by providing inventory control, cold chain management, dispensing, and tracking for typical adult and pediatric medical practices.
-The development team worked with prospective users to understand their needs at a detailed level.
+TruMed’s vision was to create an automated vaccine management system that would simplify vaccine administration for typical adult and pediatric medical practices by automating the entire workflow.
+They envisioned an automated kiosk-like system with cloud-enabled inventory control, vaccine tracking, cold chain management, and many other features, with a simple user interface.
+NOVO’s development team worked with prospective users to understand their needs at a detailed level.
 A sophisticated, connected health device christened AccuVax began to take shape.

 Some of the high-level system requirements included: